-The National Literacy and Numeracy tests, set by the Welsh Assembly Government, are used to assess how well Learners are progressing.
-These tests can also highlight where individuals may need additional help to improve their skills or where they are making exceptional progress.
+These tests are set by the Welsh Assembly Government and are used to assess how well learners are progressing.
+They can also highlight where individuals may need additional help to improve their skills or where they are making exceptional progress.

 Mrs J Bartley